 During the year the ICC Group conducted such business activities as were necessary to manage international cricket.
-These activities included the provision of Match Officials and other regulatory functions and services for bilateral international cricket, the staging of the ICC Men's Cricket World Cup 2019 and ICC Men's T20 World Cup Qualifier as well as development programme activities to promote and develop the game globally.
+These activities included the provision of Match Officials and other regulatory functions and services for bilateral international cricket, the staging of the ICC Under 19 Men's Cricket World Cup 2020 and the ICC Women's T20 World Cup Australia 2020 and development programme activities to promote and develop the game globally.